9 Types of Pipes Used in Commercial Building Construction

 PVDF — which stands for polyvinylidene fluoride — is a piping material made for industrial and chemical applications.

 PVDF pipes resist higher temperatures and corrosive chemicals well.
-These have the lowest smoke and flame development rate and can withstand temperatures of up to 275 degrees Fahrenheit.
+These have the lowest smoke and flame development rate and can withstand temperatures of up to 135 degrees Celsius.

 Typically, these pipes are used for transport and other applications related to chemical, food and pharmaceutical processing, nuclear waste handling, and ultra-high purity water processing.